hyperdriveguy/custom-assembly-hello-world/README.md

 This is a hello world example that showcases a simple 8 bit CPU architecture and assembler written in Python.
 The architechure is loosely inspired by the 8080 processor and the SM83 processor, the processor used in the GameBoy and GameBoy Color.
-I made this to showcase my current understanding of CPU architechure and assembly programming.
+I made this to showcase my current understanding of CPU architecture and assembly programming.
 I'm using this project as a beginning stepping stone for what I wish to accomplish as a Computer Engineer.

 Within the Logisim simulator, this program prints "Hello World!" to the simulated display three times, then prints "End program."